-Construction Design Planning Study Concept Development Project Funding (A) The project is funded through construction, \$2.35 million is programmed with construction anticipated to be complete in 2020 (TIP 6607B-17).
-Location: Earth City, Missouri Estimated Cost: \$4.1 million Owner: St. Louis County Department of Transportation Contact: Stephanie Leon Streeter, Deputy Director, (314) 615-8501 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Location: Earth City, Missouri Estimated Cost: \$4.1 million Owner: St. Louis County Department of Transportation Contact: Stephanie Leon Streeter, Acting Director, (314) 615-8501 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: Earth City is one of the largest industrial areas in the St. Louis region.
-The site contains numerous industrial facilities as well as office complexes, agricultural land, and entertainment venues.
+The site contains numerous industrial facilities, as well as office complexes, agricultural land, and entertainment venues.
 The 12,700-acre site also has approximately nine miles of river frontage along the Missouri River.
-Many arterial roadways serving the area, with connections to I-70 and I-270, require improvements accommodate existing and future business access and traffic volumes.
-Project Impact: The Earth City area serves the City of Bridgeton industrial and warehouse district as well as major corporations including UPS, FedEx, Spectrum Brands, Save-A-Lot, and U.S. Cellular.
-Project Description (A) St. Charles Rock Road Preservation: This project includes critical preservation of the existing network by resurfacing the 1.3-mile St. Charles Rock Road corridor from Tausig Road to Earth City Expressway (Route 141).
-Additional intersection improvements to enhance safety and capacity will also be incorporated.
-The importance of the St. Charles Road Road corridor, as well as the Route 141 corridor, as key non-interstate Freight Connectors is also described in the Freightway's Non-Interstate Truck Corridor Study (2020).
-Estimated cost is approximately \$2.35 million.
-Construction is fully funded and anticipated to be complete in 2020 (TIP 6607B-17).
-Project Description (B) Arterial Roadway Repairs: This project includes additional pavement repairs in the Earth City area.
+Many arterial roadways serving the area, with connections to I-70 and I-270, require improvements to accommodate existing and future business access and traffic volumes.
+Project Impact: The Earth City area serves the City of Bridgeton industrial and warehouse district, as well as major corporations including Walmart, Bassik Services, UPS, FedEx, 24 Seven MO, Alro Steel Corp, True Manufacturing, Trane, Spectrum Brands and Save-A-Lot.
+Project Description (A) St. Charles Rock Road Preservation: This project included critical preservation of the existing network by resurfacing the 1.3-mile St. Charles Rock Road corridor from Tausig Road to Earth City Expressway (Route 141).
+Additional intersection improvements to enhance safety and capacity were also incorporated.
+The importance of the St. Charles Road corridor, as well as the Route 141 corridor, as key non-interstate Freight Connectors is also described in the Freightway's Non-Interstate Truck Corridor Study (2021).
+Estimated cost was approximately \$2.35 million.
+Construction was completed in 2020.
+Project Description (B) Arterial Roadway Repairs: This project included additional pavement repairs in the Earth City area.
 Approximately \$1.75 million was programmed for repairs.
 All project phases were completed in 2019.

-2021 PRIORITY FREIGHT PROJECT ST LOUIS REGIONAL FREIGHTWAY I-55 Improvements from Route Z to U.S. Route 67 (MO) Concept Development or Planning
+ST LOUIS REGIONAL FREIGHTWAY I-55 Improvements from Route Z to U.S. Route 67 (MO) Concept Development or Planning